Southern Command (India)

 Southern Command is a formation of the Indian Army, active since 1895.
-It has seen action during the integration of several Princely States into modern India, during the 1961 Indian liberation of Goa, and during the 1965 and 1971 Indo-Pakistani Wars.
-Lieutenant General Dhiraj Seth is the present Southern Army Commander.
+It has seen action during the integration of several Princely States into modern India, during the 1961 Indian Annexation of Goa, and during the 1965 and 1971 Indo-Pakistani Wars.

+Lieutenant General Rajesh Pushkar is the present Southern Army Commander.

 History

 Early history

 The Presidency armies were abolished with effect from 1 April 1895 when the three Presidency armies became the Indian Army.
 The Indian Army was divided into four Commands (Bengal Command, Bombay Command, Madras Command and Punjab Command) each under a lieutenant general.

 In 1908, the four commands were merged into two Armies (Northern Army and Southern Army): this system persisted until 1920 when the arrangement reverted to four commands again (Eastern Command, Northern Command, Southern Command and Western Command).
 In 1914, the Southern Army consisted of the 4th (Quetta) Division, the 5th (Mhow) Division, the 6th (Poona) Division, the 9th (Secunderabad) Division, and the Aden Brigade.